Family Floer program and non-archimedean SYZ mirror construction: Introduction

-has a non-empty interior in $\mathfrak J(X,\omega)$.
-In this case, we call the Lagrangian fibration $\pi$ is \textbf{semipositive}.
-Without loss of generality, we may assume the base $B_0$ and $\mathfrak J_K$ are connected and open. \end{assumption}

-We justify the assumption in the following two aspects.
-On the one hand, we often know the non-emptiness.
-If $\dim X\le 8$, a regular $J$ is semipositive for dimension reasons.
-By \cite[Lemma 3.1]{AuTDual}, a special Lagrangian fibration (or more generally, if the phase functions lift to real-valued functions) is semipositive, at least when $X$ is Calabi-Yau or Fano.
-On the other hand, the openness condition is also inessential.
-In fact, we may similarly define $\mathfrak J_K^{\le E}$ for any $E>0$ by requiring only the stable maps of energy $\le E$ have non-negative Maslov indices.
+\begin{assumption} For every compact subset $K\subset B_0$, the intersection $ \mathfrak J_K$ of $\mathfrak J(X,L_q,\omega)$ for all $q\in K$ has a non-empty interior in $\mathfrak J(X,\omega)$.
+In this case, we call the Lagrangian fibration $\pi$ is \textit{semipositive}.
+We further assume that the base $B_0$ and $\mathfrak J_K$ are connected and open. \end{assumption} We justify the above assumption in two aspects as follows.
+We often know the non-emptiness.
+Assume there is a holomorphic volume form $\Omega$, and we can define the phase function $\theta=\arg \Omega|_L : L\to S^1$ on each Lagrangian fiber $L$.
+A Lagrangian fiber is called \textit{special} if $\theta$ is constant, while it is called \textit{graded} (see \cite{SeidelGraded}) if $\theta$ lifts to a real-valued function.
+By \cite[Lemma 3.1]{AuTDual}, every graded or special Lagrangian fibration is semipositive.
+Moreover, the openness condition is also inessential.
+Indeed, we similarly define $\mathfrak J_K^{\le E}$ for any $E>0$ by requiring only the stable maps of energy $\le E$ have non-negative Maslov indices.
 Then, the Gromov compactness exactly implies that every $\mathfrak J_K^{\le E}$ is open.
-Clearly, the $\mathfrak J_K^{\le E}$ decreases when $K$ or $E$ increases, and we have $\mathfrak J_K=\lim_{E\to \infty} \mathfrak J_K^{\le E}$.
-So, for simplicity, we would content ourselves with the above assumption in this paper.
+Note that the $\mathfrak J_K^{\le E}$ decreases when $K$ or $E$ increases, and we have $\mathfrak J_K=\lim_{E\to \infty} \mathfrak J_K^{\le E}$.